NoLieNoSean/NoNotes/content/Notes/LEC CAL1 4.md

 $$
 \langle f, g \rangle \equiv \int_{a}^{b} f\overline{g}.
 $$
+Note that first of all [[LEC ANA1 27#^d99859|the integral exists]]. $\langle f, f \rangle=0$ iff $f=0$ follows from @kumaresanTopologyMetricSpaces2005 Lemma 1.1.11.
+The rest of the properties of the inner product follow from the properties of the Riemann integral.
 Given an inner product on a vector space, we can always define a norm on the vector space by
 $$
 \lVert f \rVert^{2} \equiv \langle f, f \rangle.
 $$